Federal Work Study FAQs

 Yes.
 If you are hired, you are considered a regular USF employee.
 Like any other USF employee, if your supervisor feels you are not performing up to expectations, they have the right to terminate your appointment based off of your work performance.
 This does not happen very often, but it is something to consider when evaluating which job you would like to apply for.
 Most students really enjoy their FWS jobs and the opportunity to work with members of the staff and faculty.
 In fact, most of the employers take an active interest in helping to mentor their FWS employees.

 - FWS students may not exceed 20 hours per week when classes are in session.
 Most students work about 12-15 hours per week.

 - Undergraduate students must be enrolled for at least 6 semester hours (half-time).
 If you drop some classes and fall below half-time, your FWS appointment may be terminated.

-See your Financial Aid Advisor in the USFAS office for any questions related to your eligibility for an FWS award, or any adjustments to your award, or call (813) 974-4700.
+See your Financial Aid Advisor in the USFAS office or call (813) 974-4700.

 Contact our Student Employment team or call Career Services at 813-974-2171.